hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 On the `hyprland/workspaces` module, add `"on-click": "activate"`.
-That's the purpose of the `sed` command used before building Waybar: the default way to select a workspace by clicking uses the `swaymsg`'s way, and thus it is required to edit this function to make it work with `hyprctl`.
+That's the purpose of the `sed` command used before building Waybar: the default way to select a workspace by clicking uses `swaymsg`, and thus it is required to edit this function to make it work with `hyprctl`.

 ### Window title is missing

 Follow the above instructions to make sure everything is working.
 The prefix for the window module that provides the title is `hyprland` not `wlr`.
-In your waybar config, insert this module:
+In your Waybar config, insert this module:

 ```json
 "modules-center": ["hyprland/window"],